mbrochh/whisper-youtube-transcribe/README.md

 ## Structure of this repo

 * `gpt_summarize.py` is your main entry point.
-Based on the command line arguments that you pass, it will try to guess which module to run.
+Based on the command line arguments that you pass, it will decide which module to run.
 * If you want to summarize a video, the logic is in `source_youtube.py`
   * `source_youtube.py` makes use of `do_transcribe.py`.
 The other two
     obviously don't need that.